Bigeye Tuna

 bigeye tuna juveniles, percentage of catch

-The graph to the right shows the decline in biomass of Atlantic bigeye tuna since 1980.
-Responsible fishery managers would never allow a population to remain below the Maximum Sustainable Yield level (indicated by the horizontal dashed line at 1.0).
-This model shows the anticipated population change under various future catch levels with 100,000 metric tons being the recommended total allowable catch.
+The graph to the right shows ICCAT's latest estimate of the decline in biomass of Atlantic bigeye tuna since 1960.
+Responsible fishery managers would never allow a population to remain below the Maximum Sustainable Yield level (1.0 on the graph at right).

 IGFA World Records for Bigeye Tuna